Sir Geoffrey POLE, Knight

 11. Anne POLE

-Unfortunately, his words reached the ears of the King and he was arrested and sent to the Tower on Aug 1538.
+Unfortunately, his words reached the ears of the King and he was arrested and sent to the Tower on 29 Aug 1538.
 He lay for two months in prison and, in late Oct, began his interrogation.
 He was questioned about private conversations and letters sent to and received from Cardinal Pole by himself and other members of the family.
-Geoffrey was faced with the rack and, knowing that he would inevitably implicate his mother and elder brother, Henry, Lord Montagu, he attempted suicide and seriously injured himself.
+These had not been vetted by the Crown, raising suspicions of a plot against the King.
+His wife, Constance, was also examined.
+When she realized how indiscreet her husband had been, she warned her brother-in-law, Lord Montague that he was in danger.
+The warning came too late.
+Geoffrey was faced with the rack and, knowing that he would inevitably implicate his mother and elder brother, Henry, Lord Montague, he attempted suicide and seriously injured himself.
 After long periods of interrogation he broke and supplied the “evidence” the King required not only against Margaret and Henry but also against Henry Courtenay, Marquis of Exeter, Sir Edward Neville and others.
 Henry had Montague and Exeter arrested and committed to the Tower on 4 Nov.
-Geoffrey, tried with his brother and Exeter, entered a plea of guilty and was condemned to death but was pardoned as a result of his betrayal.
+Geoffrey, tried with his brother and Exeter, entered a plea of guilty and was condemned to death but was pardoned as a result of his betrayal on 4 Jan 1539.
 Cromwell informed the French Ambassador that he was hopeful of learning more from him.
 On representation from his wife, Geoffrey received a pardon for reason that he was so ill that he was already as good as dead.

-In 1540, a few weeks after his mother’s death, he left his family behind and fled to Europe, where he remained until the reign of Queen Mary.
+In Sep 1540, he was again in prison, this time in the Fleet.
+A few weeks after his mother’s death on 27 May 1541, he left his family behind and fled to Europe, where he remained until the reign of Queen Mary.
+Pole, some said insane with guilt for the rest of his life, returned to England during the reign of Mary Tudor.
 He had travelled to Rome when he left England and thrown himself at the feet of his brother, the Cardinal.
 He proclaimed himself unworthy to be considered his brother as he had caused another brother’s death.
 Reginald obtained his absolution from the Pope and sent him to the Bishop of Liege in Flanders.
 He returned to England and died in 1558 a few days before Reginald and was buried at Stoughton.

-He had married Constance, the elder of two daughter and heirs of Sir John Pakenham.
+He had married Constance, the elder of two daughters and heirs of Sir John Pakenham.
+Some sources give Sir Edmund Pakenham of Lordlington, Sussex (b.
+1480 - d.
+1528) as her father.
 They had five sons and six daughters of whom two married and one daughter became a nun.
 Constance died in 1570 and was buried beside Geoffrey.